5app/dare/README.md

 ## dare.getCount(table[, filter][, options])

 The `dare.getCount` method builds and executes a `SELECT ...` SQL statement.
 It returns the number of results which match the request options.
+And is useful when constructing pagination.

 | property | Type              | Description
 |----------|-------------------|----------------